 - 1.1 The Statement of Investment Policy ("Policy") applies to the assets held in the Consolidated Trust Fund (the "Fund") of the Vancouver Foundation (the "Foundation").
 The purpose of the Policy is to formulate those investment principles and guidelines which are appropriate to the needs and objectives of the Fund, and to define the management structure and monitoring procedures for the ongoing operation of the Fund.
 The Statement of Investment Beliefs for the Fund is attached as Appendix A. - 1.2 Responsibility for all aspects of the Fund rests with the Board of Directors ("Board"), including: - the establishment of an overall investment policy, including broad asset allocation guidelines, return objectives, risk parameters and structure of investment management; - the appointment and removal of investment managers ("Managers") and other advisors; - monitoring the performance of the Fund and its Managers; - ensuring Policy compliance of the Fund; and - reporting on an annual basis the status of Fund assets. - 1.3 The Board has delegated its responsibilities with respect to the administration and investment of the Fund to an Investment Committee. - 1.4 All investments in the Fund are subject to legislative requirements under the Vancouver Foundation Act including procedural bylaws, the Income Tax Act (Canada) ("ITA") and Fund requirements contained in the Policy. - 1.5 Any Manager or other agent or advisor providing services in connection with the investment of the Fund shall accept and adhere to this Policy and also to the specific written guidelines ("Mandate") and contract, agreed between the Manager and the Board.
 The Mandate shall include discretion limits, diversification requirements, quality standards, performance expectations and reporting requirements. - 1.6 This Policy may be changed or modified at any time by the Board.
-Any such change shall be promptly communicated to the Manager or Managers. - 1.7 The Foundation established a Short Term Reserve Fund separate from the Fund, which is invested in short-term fixed income vehicles. - 1.8 The Foundation established a Socially Responsible Investing Fund ("SRI Fund"), separate from the Fund.
-There is a separate investment policy specifically for the SRI Fund. - 1.9 The Foundation established an Investment Management Program ("IMP"), separate from the Fund.
+Any such change shall be promptly communicated to the Manager or Managers. - 1.7 The Foundation established a Socially Responsible Investing Fund ("SRI Fund"), separate from the Fund.
+There is a separate investment policy specifically for the SRI Fund. - 1.8 The Foundation established an Investment Management Program ("IMP"), separate from the Fund.
 Under certain circumstances, the Foundation allows its donors to appoint an investment manager of their own choice to manage the donors' donation.
-There is a separate investment policy specifically for the IMP. - 1.10 A more extensive list of roles and responsibilities of various parties involved in the management of the Fund is found in Appendix B.
+There is a separate investment policy specifically for the IMP. - 1.9 A more extensive list of roles and responsibilities of various parties involved in the management of the Fund is found in Appendix B.